AnishSarkar22/Loopr/README.md

 Edit the `.env` file with your specific configuration:

-- Set your domain name in `_APP_DOMAIN`
+- Set your domain name in `_APP_DOMAIN` if in production
 - Configure database credentials
-- Set up SMTP settings for email notifications
+- Set up SMTP settings for email notifications (Must do)
-- Generate secure API key within appwrite dashboard after self hosting
+- Generate secure API key within appwrite dashboard after self hosting (Must do)

 **Step 3:** Launch the Application